davidkretch/kretch.org/content/multilevel-models.md

 Title: Multilevel models
 Date: 2016-05-01
+Summary: A brief introduction to multilevel models, which help answer difficult
+         questions about data by adding the structure of the data into models of the data.

 In this post, I want to give a brief introduction to multilevel models, which help when you're trying to figure out questions like what the average income